Why Some Choose to Publicly Display Their Ostomy Bags

 I do consider my scar a badge of honor.
 I had to fight hard to live through it.

 Most people are discreet, yes.
-But I consider the few that aren't my heros.
+But I consider the few that aren't my heroes.
 Take Oscar Pistorius for example; he's the fastest man in the world with no legs.
-He has probably touched so many peoples' lives because he had the courage to show off his prosthetic legs.
+He has probably touched so many people's lives because he had the courage to show off his prosthetic legs.
 I can't even imagine how many handicapped children look up to him each and every day because of his bravery and determination.
-So, if putting my bag on display will help people overcome the stigma that's attached to ostomies, HECK YEAH I'm gonna show it off!
+So, if putting my bag on display will help people overcome the stigma that's attached to ostomies, heck yeah, I'm gonna show it off!

 Gray Logo for MeetAnOstoMate